SquareBracketAssociates/Booklet-TestingInPharo/Chapters/SUnit/SUnitExample.md

 Note the use of the method `TestCase >> deny:` to assert something that should not be true.
-&nbsp;`aTest deny: anExpression` is equivalent to &nbsp;`aTest assert: anExpression not`, but is much more readable and expresses the intent more clearly.
+The expression `aTest deny: anExpression` is equivalent to the expression `aTest assert: anExpression not`, but is much more readable and expresses the intent more clearly.

 % !!!Step 6: Other ways to run the tests
 % +Should use DrTests.>file://figures/updatedbrowsertests.png|width=80|label=fig:browsertests+